A perfectly sized baby swaddle suit keeps newborn bugs snug and help them get all the precious zeds they need.

 If swaddling helps baby nod off sooner during the day, go for it.
 In fact, daytime can be harder for falling asleep due to household noise and daylight, so the extra comfort of a snug swaddle can be helpful.

 When do you stop swaddling a baby?

 The most important sign that it’s time to stop swaddling is when baby learns to roll over, which happens anywhere between two and four months.
-Of course, bub could show clear signs that they’re done with the swaddle before they even learn to roll, like constantly breaking out of it and waking repeatedly when wrapped.
+Of course, bub could show clear signs that they’re ready to move on before they even learn to roll, such as constantly breaking out of their baby wrap or swaddle suit.